knative/docs/docs/serving/services/using-queue-extensions.md

-# How to use extensions enabled by QPoptions
+# Using extensions enabled by QPOptions

 Once your cluster is setup with extensions enabled by QPOptions, a Service can decide which extensions it wish to use and how to configure such extensions.
 Activating and configuring extensions is described here.

 ## Prerequisites for preparing the cluster

-1. Make sure you are using a Queue Proxy image that was built with the extensions that you wish to use - See [Extending Queue Proxy image with QPoptions](../queue-extensions.md).
+1. Make sure you are using a Queue Proxy image that was built with the extensions that you wish to use - See [Extending Queue Proxy image with QPOptions](../queue-extensions.md).
 1. Make sure that the cluster config-features is set with `queueproxy.mount-podinfo: allowed`.
 See [Enabling Queue Proxy Pod Info](../configuration/feature-flags.md#queue-proxy-pod-info) for more details.

 ## Overview